-In lieu of directing development efforts as in the past, the new OpenSFS model encourages users and vendors to independently fund Lustre development projects.
+In lieu of directing development efforts as in the past, the new OpenSFS model encourages users and vendors to fund Lustre development projects independently.
 This arrangement will allow the organization to focus on broadening the OpenSFS community.
-A top priority of the revamped OpenSFS is to attract smaller Lustre users such as universities, research labs, and small businesses.
+A top priority of the revamped OpenSFS is to attract smaller Lustre users, such as universities, research labs, and small businesses.

 Other priorities for the organization include hosting the annual LUG meeting—where users, developers, and vendors exchange ideas, discuss new features, and share best practices—and collecting, organizing, and prioritizing users’ feature requests for vendors.